jbush001/DrawWaveform/README.md

-I occasionally need to produce a sample waveform diagram for documentation.
-Omnigraffle and Visio have waveform templates, but it's painful to line all the bits up.
-I was inspired by this LaTeX macro, but I wanted to make it look a little more polished and I'm not really a LaTeX user.

 This is a postscript library that allows creating waveform images.
 The waveforms are specified by calling a small set of library functions (there is an example at the end of the source file).
 As is typical in postscript, parameters appear before the function name.

 _numclocks_ _numsignals_ __startwaveform__<br>